Hungry Shark

-Hungry Shark is a series of arcade-style RPG games developed and published by Ubisoft London (prior to Hungry Shark Evolution) and Ubisoft (since Hungry Shark Evolution).
-The games allow players to control several unique species of sharks, including mako sharks, great white sharks, hammerhead sharks, reef sharks, megamouth shark, megalodon, basking sharks and whale sharks.
-To progress, the player must consume other marine animals and grow in size until the next, more powerful shark is available for purchase.
+Hungry Shark is a series of arcade-style aquatic survival video games originally developed by Future Games to later be acquired and published by Ubisoft London (prior to Hungry Shark Evolution) and Ubisoft (since Hungry Shark Evolution).
+The Hungry Shark games allow players to control several unique species of sharks, including mako sharks, great white sharks, hammerhead sharks, reef sharks, megamouth shark, megalodon, basking sharks and whale sharks.
+The main objective is to consume other marine animals to gain points and survive across an open map, and grow in size until the next, more powerful shark is available for purchase.
 In May 2016, Hungry Shark World was downloaded 10 million times in six days, reaching the top 10 free iPhone and Android apps.
 In 2018, Hungry Shark World was released for the Xbox One, PlayStation 4 and Nintendo Switch.
 It featured better graphics, and the complete removal of micro transactions.
-In 2022, it reached 1 billion players.
+In 2022, it reached 1 billion downloads across all platforms.